-Types of direct and indirect effects from fishery management actions have been discussed in detail for a variety of reef fish species in past Reef Fish FMP Amendments (e.g., GMFMC 2004a, 2007, 2008a 2008b, 2008c, 2009, 2011b, 2012b, 2012c, 2015, 2016, and 2017a) and are incorporated here by reference.
+Types of direct and indirect effects from fishery management actions have been discussed in detail for a variety of reef fish species in past Reef Fish FMP Amendments (e.g., GMFMC 2004a, 2007, 2008a 2008b, 2008c, 2009, 2011b, 2012b, 2012c, 2015, 2016, 2017a, and 2021) and are incorporated here by reference.
 Management actions that affect this environment mostly relate to the impacts of fishing on a species' population size, life history, and the role of the species within its habitat.
 Removal of fish from the population through fishing reduces the overall population size.
 Fishing gears have different selectivity patterns which refer to a fishing method's ability to target and capture organisms by size and species.
-This would include the number of discards, mostly sublegal fish or fish caught during seasonal closures, and the mortality associated with releasing these fish.
-Potential impacts of the 2010 Deepwater Horizon MC252 oil spill on the biological/ecological environment, bycatch, and protected species are discussed in Section 3.3.
+Fishing gear selectivity influences the number of discards, mostly sublegal fish or fish caught during seasonal closures, and the mortality associated with releasing these fish.
+Potential impacts of the 2010 Deepwater Horizon MC252 oil spill on the biological environment are discussed in Section 3.3.

 This action is not expected to have any significant effect on the biological environment regardless of which alternative is selected.
-The IFQ species affected by this action are managed by quotas and ACLs that limit the harvest.
-Thus, whether IFQ accounts must be associated with a commercial reef fish permit (Alternatives 2-5) or not (Alternative 1), should not substantially affect IFQ stocks.
-Thus, the action should have no direct or indirect effects on the biological environment.
+Effects may occur if changing the share ownership requirement causes a shift in how the fishery is prosecuted.
+However, any shift in the fishery would not affect total harvest, which is constrained by the annual catch limits (ACL) and quotas.
+Thus, whether IFQ accounts must be associated with a commercial reef fish permit (Alternatives 2-4 and Preferred Alternative 5 versus Alternative 1, respectively), should not substantially affect IFQ stocks.
+Thus, the action should have minimal effects on the biological environment.